tag/assignment-basic-html/README.md

 # Instructions
 Fork and checkout the assignment repository.
+(The forking will happen for you automatically if your repo was made through GitHub Classroom.)
 Create files as described below.
 Commit and push your changes.
 Make AT LEAST three substantive commits.

 In Canvas, submit a link to your GitHub repository.